The Guatemala City Field Office has jurisdiction over the countries of Guatemala and Belize.

 If you feel you were mistreated by a U.S. immigration employee, or wish to make a complaint of misconduct by a U.S. immigration employee, you may write to the District Director, or write directly to the:

-Immigration forms are available under the Forms section of the USCIS website which can be found to your right under Related Links.
+Immigration forms are available under the Forms section of the USCIS website.

 USCIS is not responsible for visa issuance.
 For in-depth information about visas, please check the Visa Services section of the U.S. Department of State website.